-A parent’s spouse may want to legalize his or her relationship with the spouse’s child who is their non biological child or step-child.
+A parent’s spouse may want to legalize his or her relationship with the spouse’s child who is their non-biological child or step-child.
 This can be accomplished through a stepparent adoption.
 This is one of the most common types of adoptions.
-When everyone agrees that a stepparent adoption is in the child’s best interest, the process runs smoothly and the end of the process, the child has the benefit of having a parent who wants to be, and participates in that child’s life.
+When everyone agrees that a stepparent adoption is in the child’s best interest, the process runs smoothly and at the end of the process, the child has the benefit of having a parent who wants to be, and participates, in that child’s life.

 Relative Adoptions are often accomplished through a surrender of the natural parents’ parental rights to a relative who is related to the child, such as a grandparent, great-grandparent, aunt, uncle, great aunt, great uncle, or sibling.
 Other times relatives may become involve and seek to adopt the child after the biological parents parental rights have been terminated by a competent court of law, usually Juvenile Court.

 Adoption of Adult Persons